 Limited (Siblings or Feeder School)

-Only students with siblings attending and returning to the requested school and students attending a feeder school in the same program may apply for Out-of-Area Admissions.
+Only students with siblings attending and returning to the requested school or students attending a feeder school in the same program may apply for Out-of-Area Admissions.

 All students may apply for Out-of-Area Admissions.

 The school may admit students from all of the priorities, as space is available.

 To find a particular school's Out-of-Area Admissions status, click on the first letter in a school's name below to go to the appropriate table.
 (For example, click the S link in the Elementary section for the table containing Sir Adam Beck Public School).